 The root component of all React InstantSearch implementations.
 It provides all the connected components (or widgets) a means to interact with the

 The component that allows you to apply widgets to a dedicated index.
 It’s useful if you want to build an interface that targets multiple indices.

 A widget to let the user perform a text-based query.

 A widget that lets you provide raw search parameters to the Algolia API.

 A widget that wraps other widgets in a consistent panel design.
-It also reacts, indicates and sets CSS classes when widgets are no longer relevant for refining.
+It also reacts when the widget no longer can refine.

 A connector that provides the logic to create a connected component that renders results from Algolia.